A Deeper Understanding of Evening and Morning in Genesis 1

 The earth was without form and void, and darkness was over the face of the deep.

-From the scientific perspective, this passage describes the darkness during early chaotic stage of the earth with meteors exploding on their way through earth’s cloud cover.
+From the scientific perspective, this passage describes the darkness during early chaotic stage of the earth with rocks and gas coalescing through accretion into the early stages of a planet.
 This darkness is then associated with the chaos when the earth is “without form and void”.

-Then in verse 3, God had the light appear and then darkness is once again used in verse 4.
+Then in verse 3, God had the light appear and then darkness is once again used in Genesis 1:4.

 And God saw that the light was good.
 And God separated the light from the darkness.